difcul/aw/1_server_web_programming/README.md

 Upon making the connection, you will be able to navigate and edit your files as you would do with a local folder.

+### Static Web Page

-Therefore, the first step to create a webpage in the remote machine, is to create and allow access (change access restrictions) to this folder.
+The first step to create a webpage is to create and allow access (change access restrictions) to this folder.
 In the terminal, in the root directory of your account:

 ```
 mkdir public_html